 Get off here for the most direct access to Prague Castle and gardens.
 Once you’ve had a look around, you can walk down the hill (either via the Castle Steps, which will lead you to Malostranska tram 22 stop or via Nerudova Street (which will take you to Helichova street tram 22 stop).

 Kralovsky Letohradek – The Royal Summer Palace

-Visit the gardens of Queen Anne’s Palace and walk through Chodkovy Gardens.
+Visit the gardens of Queen Anne’s Palace and walk through Chodkovy Gardens (one of many Prague’s parks and green spaces).
 You can also visit famous sculptor Bilek’s Villa and museum, where you can see his work and get insight into his family life

 If you cross the road you can continue to walk on the top of the hill through Letna Park to the Technical Museum or Farming Museum.